Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 # Real World Scenario: Aerial Image Classification
+[YC: Does reader need to read the README.md before dive into this instruction document?
+If not, then it's better to include some intro info from there to this document to build up the context for reader.]
+[YC: it would be better to include some screenshots of vienna and the results/visualization of model.]
+[YC: it would be nice to know the cost and time investment of doing this tutorial up front.]

 This example demonstrates how to use Azure Machine Learning (AML) Workbench to coordinate distributed training and operationalization of image classification models.
 We featurize images using pre-trained CNTK models with [Microsoft Machine Learning for Apache Spark (MMLSpark)](https://github.com/Azure/mmlspark) package and train classifiers using the derived features.
 We then apply the trained models in parallel fashion to large image sets in the cloud.
 These steps are performed on an [Azure HDInsight Spark](https://azure.microsoft.com/en-us/services/hdinsight/apache-spark/) cluster, allowing us to scale the speed of training and operationalization by adding or removing worker nodes.